cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 <span class="caption">A `Summary` trait that consists of the behavior provided by a `summarize` method</span>

-Each generic type implementing this trait must provide its own custom behavior for the body of the method.
-The compiler will enforce that any type that has the Summary trait will have the method summarize defined with this signature exactly.
+Each type implementing this trait must provide its own custom behavior for the body of the method.
+The compiler will enforce that any type that implements the Summary trait will have the method `summarize` defined with this signature exactly.

 A trait can have multiple methods in its body: the method signatures are listed one per line and each line ends in a semicolon.